-As leaders in the chemical industry digitalize business processes, customer relationship management, and commerce, they see digital transformation as more than a means to improve efficiency or customer experience.
+As leaders in the chemical industry digitalize business processes, marketing operations, customer relationship management, and commerce, they see digital transformation and B2B chemical marketing as more than a means to improve efficiency or customer experience.
 They see digitalization as a catalyst for innovation and value creation.

-Digitalization empowers Azelis to better understand market trends, ensuring its product portfolio and solutions focus remain customer-centric.
+Digitalization and chemical industrial marketing empowers Azelis to better understand market trends, ensuring its product portfolio and solutions focus remain customer-centric.
 Through the use of technology, they are enhancing their demand forecasting and optimizing complex supply chains.

-Keep reading to discover how a well-executed digital strategy can benefit all areas of the business ecosystem, including partners and customers.
+Keep reading to discover how a well-executed digital strategy and chemical industry marketing can benefit all areas of the business ecosystem, including partners and customers.

 Challenges Facing the Chemical Industry